This guide describes the installation process of migration-center.

 Each migration-center component has its own installer and the kit has a main installer that assists the installation of each component.

-The three individual components can also be distributed and installed with separate assistant, as shown in the following table:
+The three individual components can also be distributed and installed separately with the installers from the following table:

 The installation is started with setupMigCenter.exe, which is found in the root directory of the installation kit.